Blending Neural Operators and Relaxation Methods in PDE Numerical Solvers: Results

 We employ HINTS for the following two prototypical equations: \begin{itemize} \item Poisson equation:

 \item Helmholtz equation:

 \end{itemize} The Helmholtz equation is indefinite for sufficiently large $k(\xvec)$, making it hard to solve by many classical solvers.
-In the following subsections, we will examine the performance of HINTS by presenting a series of numerical examples for these two equations, including different spatial dimensions $d$ ($\in\{1,2,3\}$), different discretization methods (finite elements for the Poisson equation; finite differences for the Helmholtz equations), and different geometries.
-We mainly focus on HINTS-Jacobi, while presenting the study on HINTS-MG in the last subsection and HING-GS in Section S4 in SI, respectively.
+In the following subsections, we will examine the performance of HINTS by presenting a series of numerical examples for these two equations, including different spatial dimensions, different discretization techniques, and different geometries.